 I’ve been waiting patiently to share this recipe with you guys and I can’t take it any longer.
 On a total whim, I somehow crafted a falafel recipe that’s better than any version you’ve likely had at a restaurant.
 Unless it was in Greece, then I’ll give you a pass.
 But the best part?
 It’s vegan, gluten free, and chock full of healthy ingredients.

 I started with collard greens, a green I was completely unfamiliar with prior to this recipe.
 Next I added in chickpeas, sea salt, pepper, garlic, fresh lemon juice and tahini.
 The funny thing is, I was aiming for more of a “veggie fritter” but one bite in and I knew it was falafel heaven all the way.

-As always, ingredients are simple and to the point and minimal equipment is required: food processor and one pan.
+As always, ingredients are simple and to the point and minimal equipment is required: a food processor and 1 pan.
 They also come together in about 30 minutes.
 Hello easy, healthy weeknight meal.